 Golfo Dulce is a rare birthing ground for humpback whales from both the northern (top) and southern (bottom) hemispheres.
 In the bottom image, milk whitens the water as a young calf nurses.

 Bessesen BL.
 2015.
 Occurrence and distribution patterns of several marine vertebrates in Golfo Dulce, Costa Rica.
 Revista de Biología Tropical 63(Supl.1):261—272 [link]

 Expert examination of these strange skin lesions revealed that some of Golfo Dulce's resident bottlenose dolphins suffer a chronic disease called LLD, likely related to water degradation.

-Bessesen, BL, L Oviedo, LB Hart, D Herra-Miranda, JD Pacheco-Polanco, L Baker, G Saborío-Rodriguez, L Bermúdez-Villapol, & A Acevedo-Gutiérrez.
+Bessesen BL L Oviedo, LB Hart, D Herra-Miranda, JD Pacheco-Polanco, L Baker, G Saborío-Rodriguez, L Bermúdez-Villapol and A Acevedo-Gutiérrez.
 2014.
 Lacaziosis-like disease among bottlenose dolphins Tursiops truncatus photographed in Golfo Dulce, Costa Rica.
 Diseases of Aquatic Organisms 107:173—180 [link]

 Read Brooke's related essay: "Photo-identification of Bottlenose dolphins".